 I am an information literacy librarian and the subject liaison for English and History.
 I work with students, faculty, and members of the community to help connect them with the information resources they need.
 In my teaching, research, and librarianship, I am not only interested in getting information to the people who need it, I am also concerned with issues of access and preservation of information, particularly historical and literary historical information in a wide range of formats and contexts.
+My most recent project is Breaking the Colour Barrier: Wilfred “Boomer” Harding and the Chatham Coloured All-Stars (1932-1939).
 It's an exciting time to be a librarian and to work with members of the university communities.
 You can follow me on Twitter at LitAtLeddy.

 Research?"
 In Beth Bloom and Marta Deyrup (eds) Successful Strategies for Teaching Undergraduate Student Research, Rowman and Littlefield.

 Stovel."
 Jane Austen Sings the Blues, Ed.
 Nora Foster Stovel.
 University of Alberta Press.